- Mechanical & Aerospace Engineering

 At the University of Dayton, the renewable and clean energy master's program (RCL) is committed to a more sustainable world — one of our greatest challenges — RCL students are committed and up to the challenge with discoveries that benefit our world and humanity.

 RCL attracts the best and brightest from around the globe, including Fulbright scholars.
 Word traveled fast when the University started the program in 2009, attracting three times the projected number of students.

 In 2011, the American Council for an Energy-Efficient Economy named center director, Dr. Kelly Kissock, a champion of energy efficiency.
 Kissock also has served on the Midwestern Governors Association Energy Efficiency Advisory Group.

-You can be a part of the development of energy-reducing design techniques, renewable energy and manufacturing systems, and better forms of solar energy, fuel cells and biofuels with the University of Dayton's Graduate Renewable and Clean Energy Program.
-Our program addresses the need for stable, clean and economical energy sources and is shared with Wright State University's mechanical and materials engineering department.
+Be a part of our program — be a part of energy-reducing design techniques, renewable energy and manufacturing systems, and better forms of solar energy, fuel cells and biofuels.
+We address the need for stable, clean and economical energy sources.

 Improve building performance and energy efficiency, educate energy efficiency engineers, advance the science of building energy performance

 Funded by the U.S. Department of Energy to conduct free energy assessments for small- to mid-size manufacturers.
 Recipient of U.S. DOE 2015 Center of Excellence Award.

 Geospatial information systems, air and water environmental impact analyses, industrial and building energy informatics, and environmental remediation technology.